We follow the National Curriculum.

 Pupils are introduced to the idea of time and chronology and the use of sources and evidence to illustrate the events of the past and how to use them to help interpret the past and understand the idea of bias.

-The subject is taught in a chronological manner starting with the Romans and their world, leading into the conquest of Britain and life in Britain in Roman times.
-England then remains a focus throughout Years 7 and 8 as we look at the changes following the departure of the Romans, the Norman Conquest, castles, religion and life in the Middle Ages.
+The subject is taught in a chronological manner starting with the departure of the Romans, and the arrival of the Anglo Saxons.
+England then remains a focus throughout Years 7 and 8 as we look at the changes following the death of Edward the Confessor, the Norman Conquest, castles, religion and life in the Middle Ages.

 Key Stage 4 Years 10 & 11